Power Morcellator Cancer Lawsuit

 - “Carefully consider all the available treatment options for women with symptomatic uterine fibroids.

-- Thoroughly discuss the benefits and risks of all treatments with.”
+Thoroughly discuss the benefits and risks of all treatments.”

 While this information will no doubt help save the health and potentially lives of many women, it comes far too late for the women who already underwent morcellation.

 The risk of spreading cancer comes when doctors use morcellators to cut and remove tumors.
-Because there are some cancerous tumors that doctors and patients are aware of before the surgery, the danger comes when doctors use the power morcellator in surgery and unknowingly use the morcellator on a cancerous tumor, thereby spreading the cancer through the abdomen.
+When doctors and patients are aware of the presence of cancerous tumors before surgery, surgeons can take steps to remove those carefully and in one piece.
+The danger comes when doctors use the power morcellator on a tumor or a uterus they do not know is cancerous, thereby inadvertently spreading the cancer throughout the abdomen.

 According to a study published in The Journal of the American Medical Association (JAMA), these undetected cancerous tumors may be much more common than previously thought.